achaykovsky/fluidSimulation/README.md

 ## Fifteen Week:
 1. Updated the Simulation size (including boundaries etc.)
-2. Added new conrollers (Play/Pause/Reset).
+2. Added new conrollers (Play/Pause).
 3. Fixed the update button.

+## Sixteen Week:
+1. Updated the GUI - boundaries
+2. Updated some variables and functions to work on vectors basis for a cleaner code.
+3. Checking out the positions issue (splashes that appear in lines).

 # SPH Summary
 The summary is based on the article that is attached [here.](https://people.cs.clemson.edu/~dhouse/courses/817/papers/mueller03.pdf)